Historia Naturalis Brasiliae: Reception and circulation

 The Brazilian physician and researcher Juliano Moreira said of the work: This clearly masterful work, when carefully reexamined, shows, at each perquisition, new excellences, and thus it is still one of the most authentic glories of Dutch medical literature.
 We owe to Pies a description, so accurate and meticulous, of the then reigning endemics in Brazil and the means of treating them.
 He observed the yaws, tetanus, various types of paralysis, dysentery, hemeralopia, maculopapular.
 He described Ipecac and emeto - cathartic qualities, which aboriginals used long before the famous doctor Adrian Helvetius, grandfather of the notable French philosopher Claudio Adriano Helvetius received from Louis XIV a thousand louis gold, titles and honors for having discovered exactly those same therapeutic virtues.
 The Treaty of Helvetius titled "Remède contre le cours du ventre.

-The work circulated widely in Northern Europe and beyond, so that while it detailed the flora and fauna of coastal South America, it was an important publication for those working elsewhere.
-Richly illustrated scientific texts allowed knowledge to be disseminated even when scholars themselves could not travel to the research site.
-The work remained unsurpassed until the nineteenth century, and between its initial publication and subsequent research it remained highly influential.
 Diverse writers referred to the text, including Miguel Venegas, author of Noticia de la California (1757), Anglo-American Protestant theologian Cotton Mather, who saw in the text evidence of divine planning; and amateur American naturalist Thomas Jefferson, who mentioned Marcgraf in his Notes on the State of Virginia.